patrick-kidger/equinox/docs/all-of-equinox.md

 **Equinox integrates smoothly with JAX**

-Equinox introduces a powerful yet straightforward way to build neural networks, without introducing lots of new notions or tieing you into a framework.
+Equinox introduces a powerful yet straightforward way to build neural networks, without introducing lots of new notions or tying you into a framework.
 Indeed Equinox is a *library*, not a *framework* -- this means that anything you write in Equinox is fully compatible with anything else in the JAX ecosystem.

 Equinox is all just regular JAX: PyTrees and transformations.
 Together, these two pieces allow us to specify complex models in JAX-friendly ways.